30.8.2023 - 20.9.2023 / Week 1 - Week 4

 -Consistency

--Time management use more time to finish up the work
+-Time management use more time

--Try to give characteristics of the subject to the designed font
+-Try to give characteristics of the subject

 -Evaluate own's work